Zach Stewart: New Britain Bees (second stint)

 On March 19, 2019, Stewart signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 On May 21, 2019, Stewart announced his retirement from professional baseball.

 Post-playing career

+Toronto Blue Jays

-As of 2020, Stewart is an assistant coach in the Toronto Blue Jays organization.
+Through 2020, Stewart was an assistant coach in the Toronto Blue Jays organization.

+Glacier Range Riders

+On January 26, 2023, the Glacier Range Riders of the Pioneer League hired Stewart to serve as their pitching coach.